Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-The publication costs for IZA Journal of Migration are covered by IZA - Institute for the Study of Labor, so authors do not need to pay an article-processing charge.
+The publication costs for IZA Journal of Migration are covered by IZA - Institute of Labor Economics, so authors do not need to pay an article-processing charge.

 All articles published in IZA Journal of Migration are included in:

 - Emerging Sources Citation Index (ESCI)

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.